peterhinch/micropython-micro-gui/README.md

 ### 1.4.1 Encoder only mode

-This uses a rotary encoder with a pushbutton as the sole means of navigation, a mode suggested by @eudoxos.
-By default, turning the dial moves the currency between widgets.
-Clicking the button selects a widget; the widget with the focus has a white border.
-Supporting widgets such as sliders and dropdown lists enter "adjust" mode such that turning the dial adjusts the widget.
+This uses a rotary encoder with a built-in pushbutton as the sole means of navigation, a mode suggested by @eudoxos.
+By default, turning the dial moves the currency between widgets; the widget with the focus has a white border.
+Widgets for numeric entry such as sliders and scales may be put into "adjust" mode with a double click.
+In that mode turning the dial adjusts the widget.
-[Floating Point Widgets](./README.md#112-floating-point-widgets) can enter precision adjustment mode with a long press of the button.
-"Adjust" mode is cleared with a short button press.
+[Floating Point Widgets](./README.md#112-floating-point-widgets) can enter "precision" adjustment mode with a long press of the button.
+"Adjust" and "precision" modes are cleared with a short button press.

 This mode works well and its use is quite intuitive.
-The rapid navigation makes it particularly useful when a screen has a large number of widgets.
+Navigation by turning a dial makes it particularly useful when a screen has a large number of widgets.

 ###### [Contents](./README.md#0-contents)